wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 ----------------------------------

 .. image:: images/radio-programming/start-config.png
+  :alt: At the bottom of the screen is instructions for completing the configuration process.

 Follow the on-screen instructions for preparing your wireless bridge, entering the settings the bridge will be configured with, and starting the configuration process.
 These on-screen instructions update to match the bridge model and operating mode chosen.